 Pass IT On is an Edinburgh based charity, founded in 2002.

-We provide free computer systems to people in the Edinburgh and Lothians postcode area who are unable to access publicly available computers because of their disability or long-term health condition.
+We provide free computer systems to people in the Edinburgh and Lothians postcode area who are unable to access publicly available computers because of a disability or long-term health condition.
 We adapt and customise donated equipment to our clients’ individual needs and interests.
 We also offer volunteering opportunities, particularly for people with extra support needs.

 We believe passionately that the benefits of digital technology should be accessible to all members of society.